zextras/tech-doc/source/_includes/_installation/ds-replica.rst

-* A new Node is available, on which to install the Replica, which satisfies the :ref:`carbonio-requirements` and on which the :ref:`multi-server-preliminary` have already been executed
+* A new Node is available, on which to install the Replica, which satisfies the :ref:`carbonio-requirements` and on which the :ref:`preliminary` have already been executed

   .. note:: You can also install the Replica on an existent Node, but
      not on the same Node which features the Primary Directory Role.